quicwg/base-drafts/draft-ietf-quic-transport.md

 as load balancers, to locate and use it.

-When a connection is initiated, the client MUST choose a random value and use it as the Connection ID until a server-selected value is available.
-The client's Connection ID is a suggestion to the server.
+When a connection is initiated, the client MUST choose a random value and use it as the initial Connection ID until the final value is available.
+The initial Connection ID is a suggestion to the server.
 The server echoes this value in all packets until the handshake is successful (see {{QUIC-TLS}}.
-On a successful handshake, the server selects a Connection ID to use for the rest of the connection and indicates it to the client in Final Server Cleartext packets.
+On a successful handshake, the server MUST select the final Connection ID for the connection and use it in Final Server Cleartext packets.
+This final Connection ID MAY be the one proposed by the client or MAY be a new server-selected value.
 All subsequent packets from the server MUST contain this value.
-On handshake completion, the client MUST switch to using the server-selected Connection ID for all subsequent packets.
+On handshake completion, the client MUST switch to using the final Connection ID for all subsequent packets.

-Thus, all Client Cleartext packets, 0-RTT Encrypted packets, and Non-Final Server Cleartext packets MUST use the client's randomly-generated Connection ID.
-Final Server Cleartext packets, 1-RTT Encrypted packets, and all short-header packets MUST use the server-selected Connection ID.
+Thus, all Client Cleartext packets, 0-RTT Encrypted packets, and Non-Final Server Cleartext packets MUST use the client's randomly-generated initial Connection ID.
+Final Server Cleartext packets, 1-RTT Encrypted packets, and all short-header packets MUST use the final Connection ID.

 ## Packet Numbers {#packet-numbers}